-- 5.1.1 Members of staff will need to: - notify your Line Manager as soon as practically possible after you become aware of your pregnancy.
-For operational roles this will need to be as soon as possible and any early notifications of pregnancy will be treated in confidence - complete monthly Maternity Risk Assessments with your Line Manager following 7 days notification of your pregnancy
+5.1.1 Members of staff will need to:

-- keep the Service informed of any changes or any advice recommended by your doctor which needs to be considered in respect of the on-going individualised risk assessment - submit your MATB1 form to HR Services at around 20 weeks or the date it is issued to you - submit your Notification of Maternity Leave form to HR Services and HRBP allowing 8 weeks' notice before leave is due to commence - inform the HR Services of the actual date of the baby's birth as soon as reasonably possible using the Notification of Date of Birth Form - if you would like to change your return to work date you will need to give HR Services 28 days' notice using the Notification of Return to Work Form - refer to the Guidance Document Maternity Health and Safety - complete and return the contractual maternity declaration form to HR Services - request remote access from ICT whilst you are on maternity leave if this is required to keep up to date with Service related information - inform your line manager if you are planning on breast feeding upon your return to work - read this procedure and contact your Line Manager /HRBP for any further assistance relating to this procedure.
+- notify your Line Manager as soon as practically possible after you become aware of your pregnancy.
+For operational roles this will need to be as soon as possible and any early notifications of pregnancy will be treated in confidence - complete monthly Maternity Risk Assessments with your Line Manager following 7 days notification of your pregnancy - keep the Service informed of any changes or any advice recommended by your doctor which needs to be considered in respect of the on-going individualised risk assessment - submit your MATB1 form to Employee Relations at around 20 weeks or the date it is issued to you - submit your Notification of Maternity Leave form to Employee Relations and HRBP allowing 8 weeks' notice before leave is due to commence - inform the Employee Relations of the actual date of the baby's birth as soon as reasonably possible using the Notification of Date of Birth Form - if you would like to change your return to work date you will need to give Employee Relations 28 days' notice using the Notification of Return to Work Form - refer to the Guidance Document Maternity Health and Safety - complete and return the contractual maternity declaration form to Employee Relations - request remote access from ICT whilst you are on maternity leave if this is required to keep up to date with Service related information - inform your line manager if you are planning on breast feeding upon your return to work - attend Occupational Health on request to assess your fitness to return to work following maternity leave and to ensure that any reasonable adjustments can be made - undertake any appropriate training on your return to work including attendance at courses - undertake a fitness assessment, where applicable, to confirm your fitness to perform your role - read this procedure and contact your Line Manager /HRBP for any further assistance relating to this procedure.